iltar/blog-articles/drafts/rethinking-form-development.md

 In one of my previous blog posts, [Avoiding Entities in Forms][entities in forms], I've shown how to decouple your forms from your entities.
 Afterwards I got much feedback and most of it was about the lack of examples and the flow, when to fill your data and how to get this back in the entity.
 Often I notice however, that developers design forms based on their entities.
-This leads to complex forms because you're confined to a strict set of properties.
+This can lead to complex forms because you're confined to a strict set of properties.
 Developers often get struck with unmapped fields and form events to work their way around those limitations.

 With Symfony Forms I highly encourage to follow the [composition over inheritance][composition over inheritance] principle.
 Small form types are easier to re-use and make it less complex to build forms.
 Moreover, this allows small